 In light of these successes, all San Diego County courthouses have adopted this criteria-based program.

-The District Attorney’s office implements SCRAM CAM as condition of pre-trial release as well as for post-conviction monitoring.
+The District Attorney’s office implements SCRAM CAM as a condition of pre-trial release as well as for post-conviction monitoring.

 Pre-trial Release Criteria: